 For players that like a hard feeling off the face of their clubs, then these balls might not be the best option on the table.
-Also, players that like to work the ball and spin it back on the green like the pro’s do, this might not be your best bet.
+Also, this might not be your best bet for players that like to work the ball and spin it back on the green as the pros do.

 A hard ball is generally aimed at beginner golfers because they do not need to spin the ball and prefer cheaper golf balls.

-It is certainly not for players that are scratch golfers that prefer a ball that is both soft and has a ton of spin with it.
-Those types of players play the most premium balls on the market and they would not prefer the Callaway Supersoft golf balls.
+It’s certainly not for scratch golfers who prefer a ball that is both soft and has a ton of spin with it.
+Those players play the most premium balls on the market and would not prefer the Callaway Supersoft golf balls.

 New Low Drag HEX Aerodynamics

 This technology is specific to the Callaway Supersoft golf balls.
 The benefits of the technology are that it reduces drag through impact and during ball flight initially.
-The reduced drag actually has a positive impact on your carry and distance on your shots.
+The reduced drag positively impacts your carry and distance on your shots, especially your driver.

-Added distance is something that all of us golfers just can’t get enough of!
+Added distance with your driver is something that all golfers can’t get enough of!
 It may not be a huge difference, but the added distance could shave a few strokes off of your game here and there.

 2-Piece Design with Ultra Low Compression Core

-The design and compression of this ball makes it perfect for golfers to really gain distance on their shots.
-The distance is increased because of the compression that a club face can make on the ball.
+The design and compression of this ball make it perfect for golfers to really gain distance on their shots.
+The distance increases because of the compression a club face can make on the ball.

-The 2-piece design also helps golfers maintain accuracy because less spin is going to make your drives spin badly.
+The 2-piece design also helps golfers maintain accuracy because less spin will make your drives straighter.

 Extremely Soft Cover

-For players that want the most amount of greenside control and feel, a soft cover is your best bet.
+A soft cover is your best bet for players who want the most greenside control and feel.
 A hard ball just does not have the same feel that most players are after.

-If you are one of those golfers that really wants a great feel, then definitely go after this type of golf ball.
+If you are one of those golfers who really wants a great feel with your wedges, then definitely go after this type of golf ball.

 On the greens is especially where most golfers prefer that soft feel.
-There really is not much of a better feeling than a soft golf ball coming off the face of your putter very smoothly.
-Also, the sound of a soft ball is usually more appealing to golfers off of the face of a wedge or putter.
+There really is not much of a better feeling than a soft golf ball coming off the face of your wedge or putter.
+Also, the sound of a soft ball is usually more appealing to golfers.

 Comes in a lot of Options

-Usually if you find a golf ball that you like, you only have one option such as a white golf ball.
+Usually, if you find a golf ball you like, you only have one option, such as a white one.
 With the Callaway Supersoft golf ball, you can choose between matte green, matte pink, matte orange, matte red, and yellow.

 Of course, you can always resort to the classic white color if you are traditional like that.

-The matte golf balls are certainly a new phenomenon in the golf ball industry and it really does at a new flavor for golfers to try out.
-Even though the matte does have a unique look to it, it does not have any noticeable effect on the performance of the golf compared to the white version.
+The matte golf balls are certainly a new phenomenon in the golf ball industry, and it really does at a new flavor for golfers to try out.
+Even though the matte has a unique look, it does not have any noticeable effect on the golf performance compared to the white version.

 Low Price for the Industry

-Golf is certainly not a cheap sport, so it is smart to save money where you can without sacrificing quality.
+Golf is certainly not a cheap sport, so it’s wise to save money where you can without sacrificing quality.
 Spending less money and getting great quality is exactly what the Callaway Supersoft golf balls are about.

 While some players prefer to play balls that are exactly twice as much in cost, you can save money by playing these golf balls.
-It can be hard to find golf balls that are soft and play well around the greens and are not super high priced.
+It can be hard to find soft golf balls that play well around the greens and are not super high priced.

-Nothing is worse than playing golf balls that you are scared to lose because they cost so much.
-Playing cheaper balls will make you not feel guilty when you go for that green over the water!
+Nothing is worse than playing golf balls that you’re scared to lose because they cost so much.
+Playing cheaper balls will make you not feel guilty when you go for that green over the water.

 Alternatives for the Callaway Supersoft Golf Balls

-The Titleist DT TruSoft golf balls are aimed at the same target audience but they have more of a premier feel to them and are priced a bit higher on average than the Callaway Supersoft golf balls.
+The Titleist Velocity golf balls are aimed at the same target audience but have more of a premier feel and are priced a bit higher on average than the Callaway Supersoft golf balls.

-You should really check out this golf ball if you want a soft golf ball for extra feel around the greens and on those pesky chip shots.
+You should check out this golf ball if you want extra feel around the greens and on those pesky chip shots.
 Also, it can be a great way to increase your carry and distance on your shots.
-With those benefits, just think for a moment how much of an impact that could make on your golf game.
+With those benefits, just think about how much of an impact that could make on your golf game.